Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games - by channel and free-to-air

 The Premier League officially returned on Wednesday 17th June 2020, exactly 100 days after the last game took place in March.

-The three-month break is longer than a regular off-season for the Premier League, meaning players will have had to maintain their fitness throughout or face being left behind once the action resumes.
+The three-month break was longer than a regular off-season for the Premier League, meaning players have had to maintain their fitness throughout and those who haven’t could be found out.

 Which TV channels will they be on?